hwshadow/learning-bootcamps/elasticsearch/04-elastic-search-methods/README.md

 ## [Scroll query](https://www.elastic.co/guide/en/elasticsearch/reference/6.4/search-request-scroll.html)
 - used to return large data sets, over 10k documents
 - kind of a pain to execute from bash
-- 3rd-party library contain 'sugar' which make these type of queries a breeze (logstash can also do this)
+- 3rd-party libraries contain 'sugar' which make these type of queries a breeze (logstash can also do this)
 - not going to elaborate on this (sorry, eventually, just not yet); beware of dragons

-# Some practical application
+# Application
-Thoughout this section I will attempt to show both the lucene query and query dsl variants.
-Keep in mind, you can execute a raw lucene query from any JSON search method using the [query_string](https://www.elastic.co/guide/en/elasticsearch/reference/6.5/query-dsl-query-string-query.html) full-text search block.

 ```json
 {
   "query_string" : {